Why cultivate compassion?

 Challenges are an inevitable part of life – in cultivating compassion, we deepen the connection to our inner strength to meet these challenges in a grounded and caring way.

 Many people who work in healthcare, social justice, or other service professions are extremely empathetic and may even become emotionally burned out.
 Compassion can prevent empathy fatigue allowing for longevity in a career of leadership or public service, and the power to achieve your most aspirational goals.

 About Compassion Cultivation

 You will gain practical tools and techniques to improve awareness, increase connection to others and decrease the distress you may feel in difficult situations.
 Classes consist of:

-Weekly 2-hour interactive class sessions focused on a stepwise exploration of compassion.
+Weekly live online interactive class sessions focused on a stepwise exploration of compassion.

 - Gain awareness of habits of the mind to promote insight and awareness

 - Experience compassion for oneself to boost confidence

 - Accept kindness for oneself to feel more peace and joy

 - Embrace a shared common humanity to make service work sustainable